Extending the dynamic range in quantum frequency estimation with sequential weak measurements

 \textit{Conclusions and outlook---}In this Letter, we developed and analyzed a weak measurement Ramsey protocol that achieves optimal precision over an extended dynamic range asymptotically.
 By optimizing over the weak measurement strength, we were able to achieve a nearly optimal sensitivity and HS in the large bandwidth limit, $\delta\omega T \gg 1$, given a large enough number of probes.
 We identified two separate conditions for obtaining a high sensitivity and a large bandwidth, and demonstrated that they can be satisfied simultaneously.

 Some open questions and directions that can potentially improve the proposed protocol are as follows: first, we can reduce the number of ancillas by coupling only a subset of sensors to ancillas or coupling several sensors to the same ancilla.
 We can also improve the BMSE in the low SNR limit by adding more ancillas as memory qubits and performing a collective measurement on them \cite{yang2023efficient, allen2025quantum, gardner2025bayesianfrequencyestimationfundamental}.
-This may allow achieving HS for smaller $N.$ Finally, we can mitigate the effect of imperfect measurements by using error correction \cite{len2022quantum,zhou2023optimal,carmel2023hybrid, ouyang2024robust}.
+This may allow achieving HS for smaller $N.$ Finally, we can mitigate the effect of imperfect measurements by using error correction \cite{Len2022,Zhou_noisy_meas,carmel2023hybrid, ouyang2024robust}.
 Weak measurements could also be combined with entangled states \cite{borregaard_near-heisenberg-limited_2013} to achieve HS both with time, and the number of qubits, for an extended bandwidth.

 \textit{Acknowledgements---}We acknowledge helpful discussions with Yanbei Chen, Ran Finkelstein, James W. Gardner, Lee P. McCuller, Alex Retzker, Nelson Darkwah Oppong, and Denis V. Vasilyev.
-TG acknoweldges funding from the quantum science and technology early-career grant of the Israeli council for higher education.
-We acknowledge funding from the Army Research Office MURI program (W911NF2010136) and from TINA QC (W911NF2410388), and from the Institute for Quantum Information and Matter, an NSF Physics Frontiers Center (NSF Grant PHY-1733907).
+TG acknowledges funding from the quantum science and technology early-career grant of the Israeli council for higher education.
+We acknowledge funding from the Army Research Office MURI program (W911NF2010136), TINA QC (W911NF2410388), and the Institute for Quantum Information and Matter, and the NSF Physics Frontiers Center (NSF Grant PHY-1733907).

 \onecolumngrid

 \makeatletter {S\arabic{equation}} {S\arabic{figure}}